-FSU is where aspiring artists come to acquire the skills, knowledge and self-awareness that will prepare them for life as 21st century visual artists.
+FSU is where aspiring artists come to acquire the skills, knowledge, and self-awareness that will prepare them for life as 21st-century visual artists.
 The Foundations year is where this begins.

 Capped at 12 to 18 students, the Foundations studio art courses provide an intensely hands-on environment where students are encouraged to learn through experimentation, to develop new ways of seeing, and gain the tools to intelligently and critically engage the world around them.

 While our class sizes are small, an advantage to going to a large institution like FSU is access to a tremendous amount of resources and options for future study.
-In the Art Department alone, we have 14 established focus areas for Foundations students to move into, and in the university there are over 170 additional majors and minors to choose from.
+In the Art Department alone, we have 14 established focus areas for Foundations students to move into, and in the university, there are over 170 additional majors and minors to choose from.
 As over 2/3 of our students end up with a second major or minor upon graduation, FSU has both the breadth and depth to allow students to craft the educational experience they desire.

 Below is a list of the six Foundations courses with brief descriptions:

-In recognition of all the options and resources an institution the size and quality of FSU offers, an important component of this course is introduction to the department, its focus areas, and the university for incoming freshman and transfer students.
+In recognition of all the options and resources an institution the size and quality of FSU offers, an important component of this course is an introduction to the department, its focus areas, and the university for incoming freshman and transfer students.
 Time management, developing an academic game plan, future career options, and other topics with the aim of ensuring first-year success are also addressed.

 One Credit Hour Course.